Quantitative vs. Qualitative Research: Types, Tools & Design

 1. Quantitative research designs are specific, well structured, and can be explicitly defined and recognized.
 In contrast, qualitative research designs are less specific and precise and do not have the same structural depth.

-2. Qualitative research design is based on deductive logic, while quantitative research is based on inductive logic.
+2. Qualitative research design is based on inductive logic, while quantitative research is based on deductive logic.

 3. Qualitative research designs are flexible and emergent in nature, while quantitative research designs are rigid, fixed, and predetermined to ensure the validity and reliability of the information and its classification.